Tue 26 Mar 19

 This year’s theme was “Preserving the Planet” and students attended workshops including Bees, Bees, Bees - the impact of climate change, Science in the Wild, Space Innovation, Designing the perfect housing development and a Science Escape Room.

-The fair was also an opportunity for academics to showcase new research from the School of Computer Science and Electronic Engineering, School of Health and Social Care, Department of Psychology, School of Sport, Rehabilitation and Exercise Sciences, School of Biological Sciences, and the Edge Hotel School.
+The fair was also an opportunity for academics to showcase new research from the School of Computer Science and Electronic Engineering, School of Health and Social Care, Department of Psychology, School of Sport, Rehabilitation and Exercise Sciences, School of Life Sciences, and the Edge Hotel School.

 Education Outreach Officer Jenna Gifford said: “This year’s Big Bang at the University of Essex was one of our largest, and we’re delighted that so many schools and students took part in the day.